Man who received pardon for felony arson and became fire chief is now also a police officer

 Now, he’s not only a fire chief, but also a part-time police officer, allowed to make arrests, carry a gun and use lethal force if warranted.

-After that pardon, Simmons became the fire chief for the Prairie Du Pont Fire Department, located in St. Clair County in southwest Illinois, where he previously served as a volunteer firefighter when he pleaded guilty to setting fire to an abandoned home as an 18-year-old.
+After that pardon, Simmons became the fire chief for the Prairie Du Pont Fire Department, located in St. Clair County, where he previously served as a volunteer firefighter when he pleaded guilty to setting fire to an abandoned home as an 18-year-old.
 His hire prompted a mass resignation by firefighters from the department.

 The timing of Simmons’ employment is fortuitous for him.
 Starting July 1, officers must have completed nine months of training before starting work.
 Because he was hired before the July 1 deadline, he has full police powers and can begin work immediately.
 He must complete nine months of training within his first 18 months of employment.